Posts

 Image

-It's a collection and like all collections...
-Published in 2002 by Berkley ...it suffers from the fact that it was written by a dozen different authors.
+Published in 2002 by Berkley It's a collection, and like all collections Alternate Gettysburgs suffers from the fact that it was written by a dozen different authors.
 Some are very good, most are decent.
 Two are awful.
 The gimmick in this alternative history is, of course, 'What if the Battle of Gettysburg had turned out differently?'
-It is inspired by this Faulkner quote: Confederate Major General George Pickett (1825-1875) 'For every Southern boy fourteen years old, not once but whenever he wants it, there is the instant when it's still not yet two o'clock on that July afternoon in 1863, the brigades are in position behind the rail fence, the guns are laid and ready in the woods and the furled flags are already loosened to break out and Pickett himself with his long oiled ringlets and his hat in one hand probably and his sword in the other looking up the hill waiting for Longstreet to give the word and it's all in the balance, it hasn't happened yet, it
+It is inspired by this Faulkner quote: Confederate Major General George Pickett (1825-1875) 'For every Southern boy fourteen years old, not once but whenever he wants it, there is the instant when it's still not yet two o'clock on that July afternoon in 1863, the brigades are in position behind the rail fence, the guns are laid and ready in the woods and the furled flags are already loosened to break out and Pickett himself with his long oiled ringlets and his hat in one hand probably and his sword in the other looking up the hill waiting for Longstreet to give the word and it's all in the balance, it hasn't happ...

 The Two Georges: The Novel of an Alternate America by Richard Dreyfuss and Harry Turtledove

 So, what do you get when Oscar Award Winner and a Hugo Award Winner get together?
-A pretty good book, actually.
-The premise is that the United States was never formed.
+Published in 1996 by Tor Books What you get is a pretty good book, actually.
+The premise of The Two Georges is that the United States was never formed.
 The British government dealt fairly with the colonies in the 1760s and the independence movement was stillborn.
 Instead, what are now the USA and Canada is called the North American Union and are an integral part of the United Kingdom.
 The UK is a vast world-wide empire led by the King-Emperor.
 This union is symbolized by the painting "The Two Georges" which depicts colonial representative George Washington bowing before King George III before an assembly of British and American dignitaries.
 This moment encapsulates the agreements that kept the American colonies a part of the British Empire.
 At the beginning of the book the painting is stolen in 1996 by The Sons of Liberty, a North American pro-independence movement.
-The story follows two detectives and an art curator who are searching for the painting be
+The story follows two de...

 What If?: The World's Foremost Military Historians Imagine What Might Have Been